LuDanielPoyu/Heart-Failure-Disease-Model/README.md

 ## Installation and Usage

-To run this project, clone the repository and ensure you have the required dependencies installed:
+To run this project, clone the repository.